Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 ## [OSGi](https://www.osgi.org/developer/architecture/)
 OSGi is a specification to develop and deploy modular Java applications.
 It allows for dynamic deployment (hot deployment) and dependency management.

 The base unit of resources is called a bundle.
 Bundle is similar to a jar file, with additional information to be processed as an OSGi component.
 Several bundles can be grouped together into a Feature and installed together.
 OSGi bundles can be run on containers implementing the OSGi specification.
-Apache Karaf one such container
+Apache Karaf is one such container

 ## [Karaf](https://karaf.apache.org/manual/latest/overview.html)
 Apache Karaf is a container that can be used to deploy an array of applications such servlets, apache camel components, jars etc.